Getting Down to Business - Finding a Balance

 A Last Resort- Offsetting

 WW mapping and subsequent field-truthing may be beneficial in assessing lost ecosystem functions.
-Additionally, it is highly recommended that offsetting occur far in advance of any development to support the evaluation of successful measures, and to support the adoption of the new wetland by wildlife or the creation of hydrophitic soils before the naturally occurring services are lost.
+Additionally, it is highly recommended that offsetting occur far in advance of any development to support the evaluation of measures, and to the adoption of the new wetland by wildlife or creation of some conditions that may support water regulation.

 Decision Trees for Councils